hahoocn/redux-act-reducer/README.md

 ```
 #### createActionAsync(type, api, options)
 - `type` action type
-- `api` a module that sends requests to a server
+- `api` a module that sends requests to a server (Please return a promise)

   #### options (string or object. if it is a string, it is async name)
 * `name` async name (default: same as `type`)